-

 Sanibel Causeway Emergency Restoration: Crews have moved traffic to the permanent lanes on the Sanibel Causeway.
 The causeway islands surrounding the temporary roadway are an active work zone and are currently closed for public access, including from the water.

 Many oversized vehicles are crossing the causeway to assist with recovery efforts on the island.
 Please be patient as travel may be slower than usual.
-Bicyclists are encouraged to utilize another mode of transportation to travel the causeway and pedestrians are not permitted on the Sanibel Causeway.
+Bicyclists are encouraged to utilize another mode of transportation to travel the causeway, and pedestrians are not permitted on the Sanibel Causeway.
 MOTORISTS ARE REMINDED TO OBEY THE POSTED SPEED LIMIT OF 20 MPH THROUGHOUT THE WORK ZONE.